-Viennese crypto and fintech firm Bitpanda has received a payment service provider license from Austria’s financial regulator in accordance with EU-wide rules.
+Viennese crypto and fintech firm Bitpanda has received a payment service provider license from Austria’s financial regulator.
+The development was reported by Cointelegraph auf Deutsch on April 4.

 In force since January 2018, PDS2 introduced revised rules for payments service providers — whether traditional banks or fintech firms — across the European Economic Area (EEA) and the EU.